-- Only actuate implement parts actuated by external force if personal are maintaining an adequate safety distance to the implement! - Secure the tractor against unintentional start-up and rolling, before you leave the tractor.
+- Only actuate implement parts actuated by external force if personal are maintaining an adequate safety distance to the implement!

+- Secure the tractor against unintentional start-up and rolling, before you leave the tractor.

 For this:

 - o Lower the implement onto the ground.

-- apply the tractor parking brake
+- o apply the tractor parking brake

-- Switch off the tractor engine.
+- .o Switch off the tractor engine.

-- o remove the ignition spanner.
+- remove the ignition key.